igbmc/galaxycat/README.md

 *See Gunicorn documentation for more options*

-## Search for tools
+## Search for tools using the webapp
 Tools can be searched by:
-  * Key words.
+  * Key one or many words.
 Example: samtools
   * EDAM ontology topics (see available topics in the Topics tab).
 Example: topics:conversion
   * Instances to list all tools available on a given Galaxy instance.
-It requires from the instance to have a brand.
+It requires from the instance to have a defined brand.
 Exemple: instance:galaxeast.

 # Coming up